Understanding the Term "Under Offer"

 Will You Be Able to View the Property Under Offer?

-Yes, you can view the property labelled under offer, meaning it’s not illegal to view the property.
+Yes, you can view the property name under offer, meaning it’s not illegal to view the property.
 Estate agents still consider an offer, hoping to attract a great and competing buyer.

 However, it depends on the seller; sometimes, they prefer to avoid viewing while considering an offer, as it will damage the relationship with the current buyer.
 Furthermore, if you are still interested in viewing, you should contact the estate agent directly.